 The Amazon announcement has already brought thought leaders on artificial intelligence, machine and causal learning, and telemedicine to the fore.
 It’s already beginning to shake the moss off the trees.
 We think it has raised the following question that begs to be answered:

 What happens when someone dares to attempt creating the healthcare of the future?
-What can be achieved when big changes happen in very specific areas of healthcare?
+What can be achieved when big changes happen in particular areas of healthcare?
 Let’s take a look.

 Improving fractured communications

-Can Amazon use the equation they employed to become a world power in distribution systems to create an effective distribution of knowledge and information?
+Can Amazon use the equation they employed to become a world power distribution system to create an effective distribution of knowledge and information?
 Can they figure out how to eliminate this broken, fragmented system and introduce coordinated communication?
 Someone needs to make it easy for healthcare consumers to find out what is going on with their health.
-Let’s ask Amazon if they can make it easier for consumers to obtain the information necessary to treat chronic disease and make informed decisions about wellness.
-Especially if the result could lead us to the promised land of better outcomes and improved population health.
+Let’s ask Amazon if they can make it easier for consumers to obtain the information necessary to treat chronic disease and make informed decisions about wellness, especially if the result could lead us to the promised land of better outcomes and improved population health.

 In today’s medicine, it’s a major problem that effective communication, or lack thereof, impacts every corner of healthcare.
 It creates difficulties in everything from physician/patient interaction and understanding to compliance.
 That one factor – compliance – is, without question, one of the most significant obstacles to successful treatment and medical care faced by physicians and other providers today.
 If you’re going to change healthcare, you better improve compliance.